Bak Keon-woo

-Bak Keon-woo (born 9 August 2001) is a South Korean footballer who currently plays as a right-back for K League 2 club Chungbuk Cheongju FC, on loan from J2 League club Ehime FC.
+Bak Keon-woo (born 9 August 2001) is a South Korean footballer who currently plays as a right-back for J2 League club Chungbuk Cheongju FC.

 Club career

 In July 2022, Bak was loaned to Japanese J1 League side Sagan Tosu on a five-month deal.

 On 22 December 2022, Bak joined Japanese J2 League site Ehime FC.

 On 13 June 2025, Bak was loaned to K League 2 club Chungbuk Cheongju FC until the end of the season.